 Life is chock-full of worry.
 Indeed, since you made it to living, breathing adulthood, you're probably very good at it by now.

 Gone are the days when we looked forward to three-month summer vacations that involved little more than sleeping, swimming, and eating peanut butter and jelly sandwiches (at least 30 minutes before swimming, naturally).
-Nowadays, summer just means we have to mow the lawn more often and worry about cutting our toes off with the edger.
+Now summer just means we have to mow the lawn more often and worry about cutting our toes off with the edger.
 Good times.

-OK, so it's not all bad -- we grown-ups still get to have our fair share of fun.
-But I imagine you're getting the idea here: Between figuring out whether it's the day we're supposed to be picking up Bobby from piano lessons or Suzy from soccer practice and remembering whether we fed the dog so he wouldn't eat the cat, we have enough to worry about.
+OK, so it's not all bad -- we grown-ups still have our fair share of fun.
+But I imagine you're getting the idea here: Between figuring out whether we're supposed to be picking up Bobby from piano lessons or Suzy from soccer practice and remembering whether we fed the dog so he wouldn't eat the cat, we have enough to worry about.
 And this is why it stuns me that a great number of people have chosen to create portfolios that are bound to land at the top of the worry list.

 Stewing up a fresh pot of worry